JLaikows/tip-tracker/README.md

 - add full info to user
 - update sessions to use redis instead of postgres
 - update styling for better desktop experience
-- Auto generate serials for clients
 - cleanup generate serial
 - use client store in payout create form instead of api call
-- update types for utils
 - convert to mui
 - Organize invoices by date order
-- remove weeks from payout store
 - clean up stores
 - update tabmenu to use client instead of server